LJMUAstroecology/flirpy/README.md

 [![DOI](https://zenodo.org/badge/146534780.svg)](https://zenodo.org/badge/latestdoi/146534780)

 flirpy is a Python library to interact with FLIR thermal imaging cameras and images.
+If you use flirpy for a research or other publishable application, please cite it using the Zenodo DOI.

 It aims to be a one-stop-shop to: